zeapoz/xrpl/SPEC.md

     RPC call > Rippled 1 <> Rippled 2 <> Synthetic Node
     This test checks whether the synthetic node receives the mtTRANSACTION message containing details from the RPC call.

+### ZG-CONFORMANCE-020

+    Nodes in the testnet should broadcast a mtHAVE message to connected peers after a transaction.
+    Connection scenario:
+    Submit transaction via RPC call > Rippled 1 <> Rippled 2 <> Synthetic Node
+    This test checks whether the synthetic node receives the mtHAVE message.